FormidableLabs/formidable-playbook/docs/mobile/state-management.md

 In some cases the application state is a cache that can be repopulated from the backend.
 Easiest solution is to jettison the persisted state and allow the new version of the application to start from empty initial state.

-Sometimes the state can be mostly discarded, but some bits like user session information needs to be kept to avoid having the user to log into the application again.
-Simple solution is to organise the redux store in a way that some subtrees can be kept as-is, and others discarded wholesale.
+Sometimes the state can be mostly discarded, but some bits like user session information needs to be kept, so the user isn't required to log into the application again.
+Simple solution is to organise the Redux store in a way that some subtrees can be kept as-is, and others discarded wholesale.

 ##### Schema migrations